-- The number of strokes, the total ink length, the time it took to draw, and the pen speed for each component (e.g. the clockface, all digits, and all hands). - The length of the major and minor axis of the fitted ellipse as well as the distance and angular difference between starting and ending points of the clock face (Fig. 6A). - Digits that are missing or repeated, the height and width of their bounding boxes (Fig. 6B). - Omissions or repetitions of hands, the hour hand to minute hand size ratio, the presence and direction of arrowheads, and angular error from their correct angle (Fig. 6C). - Whether the minute hand points to digit 10 instead of digit 2, which can happen as a consequence of the instruction to set the time to "10 past 11".
+- The number of strokes, the total ink length, the time it took to draw, and the pen speed for each component (e.g. the clockface, all digits, and all hands). - The length of the major and minor axis of the fitted ellipse as well as the distance and angular difference between starting and ending points of the clock face (Figure 6A). - Digits that are missing or repeated, the height and width of their bounding boxes (Figure 6B). - Omissions or repetitions of hands, the hour hand to minute hand size ratio, the presence and direction of arrowheads, and angular error from their correct angle (Figure 6C). - Whether the minute hand points to digit 10 instead of digit 2, which can happen as a consequence of the instruction to set the time to "10 past 11". - The presence, length, and direction of hooklets (Figure 6D). - The presence of tick marks, spokes, any text, or a center dot for the hands. - The number of and length of noise strokes. - Timing information is used to measure how quickly different parts of the clock were drawn.
+One particularly interesting latency feature is one called the pre-firsthand latency, the time that elapsed between the first stroke of the first hand drawn and whatever was drawn previously (e.g. Penney et al, 2011b).